HacKanCuBa/blake2signer/CONTRIB.md

 If the linter complains about *code too complex*, run `inv cc -c` (or the long expression `inv cyclomatic-complexity --complex`) for more information.

+### Working under PyPy

+You can install and run this package in PyPy without issues but if you are using PyPy to contribute to this project, you probably noticed that running `poetry install` fails: that's due to a `mypy` dependency, `typed_ast`, which [will probably never work under PyPy](https://github.com/python/typed_ast/issues/111).
+What you can do is `poetry remove --dev mypy` and let the pipeline run `mypy` for you.

+Other than that I once tried to run the [performance tests](https://blake2signer.hackan.net/en/stable/comparison/#performance-comparison), and my machine froze during the serializer tests because it exhausted the memory.
+I tried again using fewer iterations, and it worked.

 ## Releasing new versions

 I choose to stick with [semver](https://semver.org/), which is compatible with [PEP440](https://www.python.org/dev/peps/pep-0440/) (but only the syntax for version core).